shiyis/nlpwshiyi/index.md

 ![intro](./assets/nlpwshiyi.png)

 # Understanding Natural Language Processing with Me!

 Hi, I’m Shiyi.
 Welcome to my technical blog.
 Please check out this [page](https://shiyis.github.io/nlp-docs) for a more personal account of my journey with respect to learning Natural Language Processing.
-Here I will only be documenting the gist.
+Here I will only be documenting the gists.
 I will be presenting everything I have learned so far, including important concepts, necessary code snippets, and more.
 I am by no means an expert in this subject, but I have gone through extensive studies and training in the fields and subfields related to have a good grasp of what’s important.

 Areas that I have dabbled in,